RoyalVane/ASM/README.md

 ```

 ### Our trained Model
 We also provide the our trained models for direct evaluation.
+These models are trained using 32G V100.

 The first model is consist with our reported IoU result in the paper.
 [IoU = 44.53:](https://drive.google.com/file/d/1SA8jxfdLt15AzE-nOM24dccf47fMjil6/view?usp=sharing)

-The second model is recently trained, which is slightly higher the the paper.
+The second model is trained recently, whose performance is slightly higher than the paper.
 [IoU = 44.78:](https://drive.google.com/file/d/1C1fbhMfZW6aIah5L58yw9mQ7EpuriNt5/view?usp=sharing)